+Defending American rights, this nonprofit organization is no stranger to going against the grain.
 But as politics have become more polarized, charged issues often make its staff and volunteers targets for threat actors.

 For the information security team, personal threats against individuals and the organization made it increasingly important to prevent staff and volunteer personally identifiable information (PII), including their personal phone numbers and home addresses, from falling into the wrong hands.
 This information was becoming frighteningly easy for threat actors to find online—often through little more than a Google search query.

 To mitigate the operational security risks created by PII exposure and protect the people behind its mission from personal threats, the nonprofit needed a way of finding and stopping PII from appearing online.
 With millions of supporters, the nonprofit also needed a way of doing so at scale and without placing an extra burden on individuals.

 The nonprofit’s security team understood that they couldn’t rely on training alone to mitigate threats such as harassment and social engineering campaigns.